mjt-books/python-book/chapters/chapter-5.md

 If you use NumPy today, try porting a simple function to CuPy:

+> Note: Like the earlier CuPy example, this assumes CuPy is installed and that you have a CUDA-capable GPU.
+If not, you can still read the code to compare the CPU vs GPU patterns.

 ```python
 import numpy as np
 import cupy as cp